StackVista/stackstate-docs/stackpacks/about-stackpacks.md

 {% hint style="success" "self-hosted info" %}

 You can [make a back-up of configuration items](../setup/data-management/backup_restore/configuration_backup.md).
-Note that the lock status of configuration items will not be exported as part of a configuration backup.
+Note that the lock status of configuration items won't be exported as part of a configuration backup.
 {% endhint %}